Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Performance Evaluation

 \section{Performance Evaluation}

 The proposed approach is evaluated numerically using a sample network setting in $Matlab^{TM}$.
 The analyses are carried in an area of 2500x2500 $m^{2}$ with each MBS having one active Tier-1 ABS with a communication range of 1000 m.
-The total number of tiers is set at 2, with Tier-2 ABSs serving similar to the APs.
-The maximum number of Tier-2 UAVs used by the proposed approach is set to 20.
-The initial area assigned to each UAV is 1000 $m^{2}$.
+The total number of tiers is set at 2, with Tier-2 ABSs serving like access points.
+The maximum number of Tier-2 ABSs used by the proposed approach is set to 20 over 1000 $m^{2}$ of area.
 The number of users varied between 1000 to 2000 per MBS region and each user made a service request using Poisson distribution with $\lambda$ varying between 5 and 10.
-The flying range of Tier-2 UAVs is set between 200 feet and 500 feet with the theoretic constraints of Free Space Propagation model.
+The flying range of Tier-2 ABSs is set between 200 feet and 500 feet with the theoretic constraints of the Free Space Propagation model.

-Initially, the proposed approach is tested for accuracy in allocating Tier-2 UAVs w.r.t.
-Tier-1 ABSs to their respective zones using location optimization of Voronoi, as shown in Fig.~\ref{g1}.
-The results show that the proposed approach is able to allocate Tier-2 UAVs with accuracy varying between 90\% and 40\% depending on the arrival rate of service requests and iterations as well as the available number of Tier-1 ABSs.
-After maximum iterations and with more users ($\lambda=10$), the upper limit for accuracy is 80\%, which is 10\% lower than the case of lesser users ($\lambda=5$).
-Fig.~\ref{g2} shows the cumulative probability curve with upper and lower bounds for a maximum number of users handled by accurately allocated Tier-1 UAVs.